-There’s a certain amount of irony in the fact that while Salem’s infamous reputation was formed as a result of its fear of witches, today it is a place where witches gather openly.
+There’s a certain amount of irony in the fact that while Salem’s reputation was formed as a result of its fear of witches, today this Massachusetts town is a place where witches gather openly.
 By witches I mean those who follow the Wiccan religion, a nature-based faith that traces its origins to pagan Celtic traditions in the British Isles.

 Attractions such as Salem Witch Village make it clear that modern-day witches are entirely different from the twisted view of witchcraft promulgated centuries ago by the church.
 They don’t worship the devil, or even acknowledge his existence.
 Instead they have a reverence for the cycles of nature and celebrate closeness with the earth.
 A central tenet is the “Rule of Three,” meaning that whatever one sends out into the world returns threefold—and thus rituals are performed for positive reasons, not negative ones.
 I was amused to learn that the witches of Salem even have a public relations effort called the Witches Education Bureau.